ursatile/mwnet/501-customising-bootstrap.md

 ```

 Now, rebuilt the site, open the /Elements page, and you should see basically the same layout as we had before.

+#### Watch out for scoped CSS!

+ASP.NET Core allows you to add stylesheets which only affect specific parts of your website.
+The default project template includes `_Layout.cshtml.css`, which defines a set of styles that will **only be applied to pages which use `_Layout.cshtml`**; the runtime does this by

 There's also a Bootstrap "cheat sheet" page, which I've adapted to work with ASP.NET Core so you can see how your customisations affect various components and widgets that are provided by Bootstrap.